-This course also requires the use of FlipGrid.
-FlipGrid can be accessed by laptop or cellphone (iPhone or Android).
-The format of FlipGrid is like Snapchat in that you will be recording and sharing short videos of yourself with the class.
+This course also requires the use of Flip.
+Flip can be accessed by laptop or cellphone (iPhone or Android).
+Flip will allow you to make short video recordings and share short videos of yourself with the class.
 You will also video reply to the videos of others with your comments.
 I know it can seem intimidating to record yourself, but we are going to become a close-knit educational community in a short amount of time!
 Please trust the process.
-The instructions for each Flipgrid discussion will be in each week's topic.
+The instructions for each Flip discussion will be in each week's topic.
 The topic link will be in the week's module.
 You will be required to respond to two classmates.
 Professional and respectful decorum will be expected.